 Bloody Scotland Prizes – Entry Rules

-The winner of The McIlvanney Prize – Scottish Crime Book of the Year will receive £1,000 and the winner of The Bloody Scotland Crime Debut of the Year will receive £500.
+The winner of The McIlvanney Prize – Scottish Crime Book of the Year will receive £1,000 and the winner of The Bloody Scotland Debut Prize will receive £500.

-- Publishers may submit full length novels first published in the United Kingdom between 1st August 2020 and 31st July 2021 for the McIlvanney Prize.
-(Note the shortlist for The Bloody Scotland Debut of the Year will be drawn from the McIlvanney Prize entries.)
+- Publishers may submit full length novels first published in the United Kingdom between 1st August 2022 and 31st July 2023 for the McIlvanney Prize and The Bloody Scotland Debut Prize.

 - Books published as hardback, paperback originals or exclusively as e-books are eligible, either published by publishers, or self-published.

-- The submission of an author’s work by the publisher will be taken as agreement by the author that he/she is willing for the submitted work to be considered and that they consent to share that book (in all formats) with readers, judges and the board in consideration for the prize.
+- The submission of an author’s work by the publisher will be taken as agreement by the author that he/she/they are willing for the submitted work to be considered and shared (in all formats) with those involved in the selection process.

-- It is a condition of entry that publishers will put the award logo and “Winner of The McIlvanney Prize for Scottish Crime Book of the Year 2021/Winner of The Bloody Scotland Debut of the Year” or “Shortlisted for The McIlvanney Prize for Scottish Crime Book of the Year 2021/Shortlisted for The Bloody Scotland Debut of the Year” including the name(s) of sponsor(s), on the cover of subsequent editions of winning/shortlisted books.
+- It is a condition of entry that publishers will put the award logo and “Winner of The McIlvanney Prize for Scottish Crime Book of the Year 2023/Winner of The Bloody Scotland Debut Prize 2023” or “Shortlisted for The McIlvanney Prize for Scottish Crime Book of the Year 2023/Shortlisted for The Bloody Scotland Debut Prize 2023” including the name(s) of sponsor(s), on the cover of subsequent editions of winning/shortlisted books.
 We have designed roundels with this information on them if you’d like to use those.

-- Publishers will, on request, provide a cover image and author photograph with the necessary clearances for use on the Bloody Scotland website.
+- Publishers will, on request, provide a cover image and author photograph with the necessary clearances for use by Bloody Scotland.

-- Publishers will make every effort to ensure that any shortlisted authors for either prize will attend the ceremony either virtually or in Stirling on Friday 17th September 2021, and will be available for media interviews before, immediately afterwards and/or on the following morning.
+- Publishers will make every effort to ensure that any shortlisted authors for either prize will attend the ceremony in Stirling on Friday 15th September 2023, and will be available for media interviews before, immediately afterwards and throughout the Bloody Scotland weekend.